-Due to this rapidly changing situation, the University will post updates as new information develops.
+The University will post updates on this page as new information develops.

 Wash Your Hands